fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ### What is a binding?
 A binding is the series of artefacts that a closure has context of when it is created.
 This means that when the closure is executed at a later point in time (compared to when it was created), it still retains references to those artefacts (e.g. references to methods and local variables).

 It should be noted that it is the __reference__ to local variables and methods that is part of a binding, __not__ the underlying values.
-This means that if we change the definition of a method or assigned value of a local variable after a closure has been created (and it's binding set), those changes will be reflected in the execution of the closure (assuming those changes are done __before__ the closure is executed).
-This allows bindings to be flexible when a closure is used after the values referenced by local variables or method definitions have changed after the closure has been created.
+This means that if we change the definition of a method or assigned value of a local variable after a closure has been created (this is the point at which the binding is set), those changes will be reflected in the execution of the closure (assuming those changes are done __before__ the closure is executed).
 ```ruby
 def call_a_proc(proc_obj)
   proc_obj.call